 After a system password is assigned, only those who know the password have full use of the system.
-When the System Password option is set to Enabled, the system prompts you for the system password after the system starts.
+When the System Password option is Set, the system prompts you for the system password after the system starts.

 Assigning a System Password